doubility-sky/daydayup/code_style_lua.md

                                                            -- Good! as NOTE1
 function f2()
     local a = 42  -- the answer A                          -- Good! as NOTE2
-    local b = 73  --the answer B                           -- Bad! as NOTE2
+    local b = 73  --the answer B                           -- Bad!! as NOTE2

     for i = 1, a do
         print(i)